 strictly literal physical sense.
 The sole characteristic of resistance is its absorption of power; if, therefore, we supply power from the anode circuit of a valve the circuit in which that resistance is located behaves a s though it had lost some of its resistance.
-The valve is used as a source because is only bv it making the voltage itself (in the grid circuit) control the power Fig. 97: Showing relative voltage at resonance (height of used to en- peak) developed across $L_1C_1$ for various coil magnifications m hance it that the two can be locked unalterably together in the required phase.
+The valve is used as a source because it is only by making the voltage itself (in the grid circuit) control the power Fig. 97: Showing relative voltage at resonance (height of peak) developed across $L_1C_1$ for various coil magnifications m hance it that the two can be locked unalterably together in the required phase.